WSCWNeel/WSCWNeel/README.md

 # Hello
 ## This is my readme

 > ***I'm Neel.
 I know no coding languages and I'm still learning.
-My aspirations for what I will learn is that I may be able to create a file and/or program which I can open and see and interact with something cool inside it that may, perhaps combine all of my interests together into one.***
+One of my goals for what I will learn is that I may be able to create a file and/or program which I can open and see and interact with something cool inside it that may, perhaps combine all of my interests together into one.***

 # **Anyways**
 # Goodbye